Nagarc/django-webapp-azure/README.rst

-# django-webapp-azure
-Deploy django to Azure app servcie - Architecture and Code
+Django - webapp azure - Deploy django to Azure app servcie - Architecture and Code

 Just trying to architect and impliment the dhango appliction to migrate to Azure webapss which has django verion 1.6 with python 2.7